mike-klopfer/Full-Stack/1-foundations/python-http/python-http.md

 </html>

 ```
-This example takes the user in put in the "Search Term" field, and with a selection from dropdown "Corpus" (to choose which type of media to search), composes a GET request formatted to use Google search.
+This example takes the user input in the "Search Term" field, and with a selection from dropdown "Corpus" (to choose which type of media to search), composes a GET request formatted to use Google search.
 Importantly, we note that the "form action" field tells the browser which URI to send the request to.

 ## GET and POST

 ### Form methods: GET and POST

-When a browser submits a form via `GET` it puts all of the from fields into the URI that it sends to the server.
+When a browser submits a form via `GET` it puts all of the form fields into the URI that it sends to the server.
 These are sent as a query (we did this in the first exercise, previous lesson).
 They're all jammed together into a single line.
 Since they're all in the URI the user can bookmark the result, reload, etc.

 This is good for search engine queries, but not as good for posts on a comment board or an e-commerce shopping cart.
 As we've seen `GET` methods are fine for search forms and actions that are intended to *look something up*, but not as good for actions that are intended to alter or create a resource.
 For this sort of action, HTTP uses the verb `POST`.